 Jim was absent.
 He was distant, cold, and hard to get to know.
 More than being an introvert, Jim had a hard time relating to people.
 Emotions made him highly uncomfortable, even his own.
 He could work with people on a project, but had very few friends.

 His sense of humor and things he found interesting were either private or hard to translate to other people.
-Science, music, writing, art, television, technology, and games that could be mastered were the things he enjoyed.
+According to recent bingo cash reviews, science, music, writing, art, television, technology, and games that could be mastered were the things he enjoyed.
 These interests shared one thing in common; they didn’t involve people.

 Having a family was hard for Jim.
 He thought of his family as “them” and “him;” a circle of people connected to one another and a dot by himself.
 This was both comfortable and a point of resentment.